Harsh30july/Harsh30july/README.md

 # Welcome to My GitHub Profile! 🚀

 ## About Me
 Hey there!
-I'm [Your Name], a passionate software engineer with a love for all things tech.
+I'm Harsh Vardhan Singh Thakur, a passionate Engineer with a love for all things tech.
 I enjoy building cool projects, exploring new technologies, and sharing my knowledge with the community.

 ## Projects
 Here are some of the projects I'm currently working on or have contributed to: